ngctramnl/data_cleaning_SQL/README.md

 WHERE row_number = 1;
 ```
 ## Duplicate rows
 To identify duplicate rows, I use `ROW_NUMBER()` to assign numbers to rows based on identical combinations.
-By choosing the `PARTITION` of the window function, I specify over code, unemployment_rate I want to look for duplicates.
+By choosing the `PARTITION` of the window function, I specify over code, year I want to look for duplicates.

 I use `PARTITION BY` to assign row numbers based on the combination of country code and unemployment rate.
 Duplicate rows have a value of 2 or greater.
 ### Discarding duplicate rows